 If you don’t know the name Lofthouse cookie, they’re the cookies you usually see near the checkout lanes in a lot of grocery stores, especially around the holidays.
 They look like a thick cookie usually with a light pink frosting and sprinkles on top.
 This recipe takes inspiration from those but isn’t intended as a copycat version.

-What Makes These Sugar Cookies Soft and Cakey?
+📜 Making Sugar Cookies Soft and Cakey

 The real secret to making a soft and cakey sugar cookie as opposed to a denser and chewy sugar cookie is the addition of sour cream and a mix of baking soda and powder.